Adetayo28/Library_Management_System_SQL_Project_Analysis/README.md

 AS $$

 DECLARE
--- all the variabable
+-- all the variabable goes here
     v_status VARCHAR(10);

 BEGIN
--- all the code
+-- all the code goes here
     -- checking if book is available 'yes'
     SELECT
         status